openpnp/openpnp/Advanced-Camera-Calibration.md

 **Physical Field-Of-View** displays the estimated angular field-of-view for the physical camera.
 Note that width and height here refer to the camera's raw images without regard to how it may be mounted to the machine.

-**Effective Field-Of-View** displays the estimated angular field-of-view for the calibrated images.
+**Effective Field-Of-View** displays the estimated angular field-of-view for the camera after all corrections are applied.

 **Camera Mounting Error** shows the estimated mounting errors of the camera as measured by the right hand rule about each machine axis.
 See [here](https://github.com/openpnp/openpnp/wiki/Advance-Camera-Calibration---Camera-Mounting-Errors#camera-mounting-errors) for how mounting errors effect the images as seen in the camera view pane.